Virtual Professional Learning Series for First Nation School Governing Authorities

-We are now pleased to announce the following supports for First Nation School Governing Authorities, including a new professional development Learning Series, an opportunity to request a virtual facilitated session for your Governing Authority, and a list of resources on topics of interest to school leaders.
+We are now pleased to announce the following supports for First Nation School Governing Authorities, including a virtual Learning Series, an opportunity to request a virtual facilitated session for your Governing Authority, and a list of resources on topics of interest to school leaders.

 We welcome your involvement and invite your feedback about what other opportunities would be beneficial.